Perfect Chocolate Chip Cookies

 - 2 cups semi-sweet Ghiradelli chocolate chips

-- In a medium bowl whisk together the flour and baking soda, then set aside.
+- In a medium bowl sift together the flour, salt and baking soda, then set aside.

-- In a small skillet over medium-high heat melt 10 tablespoons of the butter.
-Keep cooking, making sure to continuously swirl the pan, until the butter is golden brown in color, about 3 minutes.
-Remove from the heat and pour the browned butter into a large heatproof bowl.
+- In a small skillet over medium-high heat melt 8 tablespoons of the butter.
+Reduce the heat to medium and keep cooking, making sure to continuously swirl the pan, until the butter is golden brown in color, about 3 minutes.
+Remove from the heat and pour the browned butter into a large heatproof bowl or the bowl of a stand mixer.
 Stir in the remaining 4 tablespoons of butter until melted.
+Let the butter cool slightly.

-- Add the sugar, brown, salt and vanilla to the large bowl with the butter.
-Whisk until incorporated.
-Add the egg and egg yolk and whisk until smooth.
-Let the mixture sit for 2 minutes then whisk for 30 seconds.
-Repeat 2 more times to make the mixture thick and shiny.
-Stir in the flour mixture until just combined.
-Do not over mix.
+- Add the sugar, brown sugar and vanilla to the large bowl with the browned butter.
+Whisk for 2 minutes on medium then medium high speed, scraping down the sides as needed.
+Add the egg, whisk for 1 minute on medium speed, then add the egg yolk and whisk for 1 minute on medium speed.
+The dough should be smooth and shiny.
+If using a stand mixer, switch to a paddle attachment.
+Stir in the flour mixture on low speed until a few streaks remain.
 Stir in the chocolate chips.
 The dough will be thick at this point so mixing in the chips will be a little hard, but do the best you can without over mixing.

-- Bake the cookies one tray at a time on the middle rack for 10-14 minutes, turning the baking sheet halfway through the cooking time.
-Cookies are done when they are golden brown, puffy and the edges have just started to set, but the centers are soft.
-Once removed from the oven let cook on the baking sheet for 1 minute, then carefully remove to a cooling rack.
+- Bake the cookies one tray at a time on the middle rack for 10-12 minutes.
+Cookies are done when they are golden brown and the edges have just started to set, but the centers are soft.
+Once removed from the oven let cool on the baking sheet on a cooling rack for 1-2 minutes, then carefully remove the cookies from the pan to a wire cooling rack.